Booker T. & the M.G.'s: Early years: 1962–1964

 Booker T. & the M.G.'s formed as the house band of Stax Records, providing backing music for numerous singers, including Wilson Pickett and Otis Redding.
 In summer 1962, 17-year-old keyboardist Booker T. Jones, 20-year-old guitarist Steve Cropper, and two seasoned players, bassist Lewie Steinberg and drummer Al Jackson Jr. (the latter making his debut with the company) were in the Memphis studio to back the former Sun Records star Billy Lee Riley.
 During downtime, the four started playing around with a bluesy organ riff.
 Jim Stewart, the president of Stax Records, was in the control booth.
 He liked what he heard, and he recorded it.
 Cropper remembered a riff that Jones had come up with weeks earlier, and before long they had a second track.

 Stewart wanted to release the single with the first track, "Behave Yourself", as the A-side and the second track as the B-side.
 Cropper and radio disc jockeys thought otherwise; soon, Stax released Booker T. & the M.G.'s' "Green Onions" backed with "Behave Yourself".
-In conversation with BBC Radio 2's Johnnie Walker, on his show broadcast on September 7, 2008, Cropper recalled that the record became an instant success when DJ Reuben Washington, at Memphis radio station WLOK, played it four times in succession, before the track or even the band had a name.
-For the rest of the day, people were calling in to the station, asking if the record was out yet.
+In an interview with BBC Radio 2's Johnnie Walker in 2008, Cropper recalled the song's immediate popularity after Reuben Washington, a disc jockey at Memphis radio station WLOK, played it four times in a row, prompting calls from listeners asking if it had been released.

 The single went to number 1 on the US Billboard R&B chart and number 3 on the pop chart.
 It sold over one million copies and was certified a gold disc.
 It has been used in numerous movies and trailers, including a pivotal scene in the motion picture American Graffiti.

 Later in 1962, the band released an all-instrumental album, Green Onions.
 Aside from the title track, a "sequel" ("Mo' Onions") and "Behave Yourself", the album consisted of instrumental covers of popular hits.

 Booker T. & the M.G.'s continued to issue instrumental singles and albums throughout the 1960s.
 The group was a successful recording combo in its own right, but most of the work by the musicians in the band during this period was as the core of the de facto house band at Stax Records.
 Members of Booker T. & the M.G.'s (often, but not always, performing as a unit, and usually supported by a horn section) performed as the studio backing band for Otis Redding, Sam & Dave, Albert King, Johnnie Taylor, Eddie Floyd, the Staple Singers, Wilson Pickett, Delaney & Bonnie and many others in the 1960s.